kahst/BirdNET-Analyzer/README.md

 **Have a question, remark, or feature request?
 Please start a new issue thread to let us know.
 Feel free to submit a pull request.**

+## License

+- **Source Code**: The source code for this project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+- **Models**: The models used in this project are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+Please ensure you review and adhere to the specific license terms provided with each model.
+Note that educational and research purposes are considered non-commercial use cases.

 ## Usage guide

 This document provides instructions for downloading and installing the GUI, and conducting some of the most common types of analyses.
 Within the document, a link is provided to download example sound files that can be used for practice.